 Surge Arrester Monitoring Devices: Post-Installation Performance Assessment

-Following the laboratory validation phase and the replacement plan outlined above, ITAIPU initiated phased installation of surge arrester monitoring devices in operational substations starting in early 2024.
-The objective of this deployment was not only to enhance equipment reliability through continuous condition monitoring but also to evaluate performance over time of the devices under real service conditions.
+Following the laboratory validation phase and the replacement plan as outlined above, ITAIPU initiated phased installation of surge arrester monitoring devices in operational substations starting in early 2024.
+The objective of the deployment was not only to enhance equipment reliability through continuous condition monitoring but also to evaluate performance of the devices over time and under real service conditions.

 Field measurements began in Sept.
-2024, with a targeted monthly frequency whenever operational and logistical conditions permitted.
-During these inspections, data stored in the monitoring devices was collected and parallel measurements were performed using Instrument X to compare the recorded values.
+2024, with a targeted monthly frequency wherever operational and logistical conditions permitted.
+During these inspections, the data stored in the monitoring devices were collected, and parallel measurements were performed using Instrument X, to compare the recorded values.

-For the purposes of this article, field performance data are presented for 3 representative groups of surge arresters, which vary in application, rated voltage and monitoring device type:
+Field performance data are presented for 3 representative groups of surge arresters, which vary in application, rated voltage, and monitoring device type:

 ACY2: A set of 240 kV surge arresters equipped with Device B, installed at a transmission line bay (see Fig. 4);